enthought/Numpy-Tutorial-SciPyConf-2022/README.md

 To be able to run the examples, demos and exercises, you must have the following packages installed:

 - `ipython` (for running, experimenting, and doing exercises)
-- `jupyter` (for access to the Jupyter Notebook web-based interactive computing platform)
+- `jupyterlab` (for access to the Jupyter Notebook web-based interactive computing platform)
 - `matplotlib`
 - `numpy`
 - `pillow`